Blog posts

 by Adrian Brown, Clinical Medicine PhD student.

 We originally decided to organise a social event to try and help our fellow colleagues beat the January blues!
 Once we had a spare moment, and to stop the students going on a New Year’s strike, we decided to organise an after-work bowling event.
 We invited students from Investigative Medicine and the Division of Brain Sciences to attend the inter-group networking event on Friday 12th January 2018.
 We were very fortunate and extremely grateful as this event was funded by the Graduate School.
 Attendees were randomly divided into teams across the three bowling alleys hired and participated in some friendly competition to find the top scoring team and player.
+We also shared some delicious pizza and drinks.
+After one game, the teams were reshuffled and play resumed.
+While the bowling skills among the group varied Jamie was the bowling champion among the group!

 A Different Kind of Laser Experiment